sneefee-sneeLand-fan/sneefee-sneeLand-fan.github.io/index.md

 Here is an archive of works that Sneefee produced and made public from 2007 to 2017.
 This site and the archives are hosted on Github for free.

-The source of this archive data is Sneefee's personal website (`http: // www.sneefee.com`).
+The source of this archive data is Sneefee's personal website (`http://www.sneefee.com`).
 The website was shut down in 2017 and the archive comes from a backup of the site by fans before the shutdown.
 You can still query some website records from [Waybackmachine](http://web.archive.org/web/20160330125448/http://sneefee.com/).

 ## Who is Sneefee?